wicid-ai/wicid_firmware/docs/ARCHITECTURE.md

 The system is organized around specialized managers that encapsulate domain logic:

-- **Configuration Manager**: Handles the complete configuration lifecycle, including setup portal and credential validation
+- **Configuration manager**: Handles the complete configuration lifecycle, including setup portal and credential validation
-- **WiFi Manager**: Centralizes all WiFi operations (station mode, access point, retry logic)
+- **Connectivity manager**: Centralizes all network operations (station mode, access point, retry logic)
-- **Mode Manager**: Orchestrates user-selectable operating modes with consistent lifecycle management
+- **Mode manager**: Orchestrates user-selectable operating modes with consistent lifecycle management
-- **Update Manager**: Handles firmware updates with verification and installation
+- **Update manager**: Handles firmware updates with verification and installation
+- **Weather manager**: Schedules and caches weather data fetched from the weather service API client
+- **Input manager**: Manages button input events using a dedicated button controller
-- **System Monitor**: Performs periodic health checks and maintenance operations
+- **System manager**: Performs periodic health checks and maintenance operations

 Each manager owns its domain and makes best-effort recovery from errors.
 Only unrecoverable failures propagate upward.

+### Naming Conventions

+To keep responsibilities predictable and discoverable, components follow these naming conventions:

+- **`*Manager`**: Orchestrates a domain, lifecycle, or workflow and may coordinate multiple collaborators.
+  - Examples: `FooManager`, `ConfigManager`.
+- **`*Controller`**: Encapsulates direct interaction with a specific hardware component and exposes intent-level operations.
+  - Examples: `DeviceController`, `LedController`.
+- **`*Service`**: Encapsulates access to an external or logical service (typically network-backed or domain-specific).
+  - Examples: `ExampleService`, `ExternalApiService`.

+Modules are generally named to match the primary class they expose (for example, `ExampleManager` would live in `example_manager.py`), which keeps module and class names aligned over time.

+Utility/helper functionality is kept in dedicated utility modules rather than helper classes whenever possible.

 ### Main Orchestrator